Virtual reality therapy: Gender dysphoria

 Early research suggests that virtual reality experiences may offer therapeutic benefits to transgender individuals experiencing gender dysphoria.
 More experimentation and professional examination is needed before virtual reality could be prescribed as a treatment in practice.
 However, some transgender individuals have engaged in what can be characterized as an anecdotally alleviating form of self-administered, virtual sex reassignment therapy.
 Digital spaces offer a form of anonymous self-expression that trans individuals, due to exposure of discrimination and violence, are not fully granted to them in real life or IRL.
 The sophistication of virtual reality expands on these newfound liberties by providing an avenue for those with gender dysphoria to embody their gender identity, if it not accessible for them to do so in their real life.
 Through use of available VR videogames and chat rooms, those with gender dysphoria can create avatars of themselves, interact anonymously, and work towards therapeutic goals.

 Acrophobia

-A study published in The Lancent Psychiatry proved that virtual reality therapy can help treat acrophobia.
+A study published in The Lancet Psychiatry proved that virtual reality therapy can help treat acrophobia.
 Over the course of the study, participants were introduced to intimidating heights in a virtual reality environment then asked to complete various activities at those heights while under the supervision and support of a coach.
 This study, although insufficient in terms of scope and scrutiny for direct adoption into remedial practices, surrounds future research and treatment modeling with promise, as a majority of the participants considered themselves no longer afraid of heights.

+Glossophobia

+As an alternative to in vivo and in vitro exposure therapy, VRET has emerged as an effective intervention for individuals experiencing glossophobia and it overcomes some of the limitations of traditional CBT.
+VRET simulates public speaking scenarios and evokes anxiety responses comparable to real-world experiences, enabling gradual desensitization within a safe setting.